Code-Institute-Submissions/alandoherty95-siopa_worldwide_AugResub/TESTING.md

 1. Create a repository using the [Code Institute Gitpod template](https://github.com/Code-Institute-Org/gitpod-full-template).

-2. To install django, enter ‘pip3 install django’ in the terminal.
+2. To install django, run ‘pip3 install django’ in the terminal.

-3. To create the project in the current directory, enter ‘django-admin startproject siopa-worldwide .’ in the terminal.
+3. To create the project in the current directory, run ‘django-admin startproject siopa-worldwide .’ in the terminal.

-4. Create a basic gitignore file by entering ‘touch .gitignore’ in the terminal.
+4. Create a basic gitignore file by running ‘touch .gitignore’ in the terminal.

-5. Run the project by entering ‘python3 manage.py runserver’ in the terminal and exposing port 8000.
+5. Run the project by running `python3 manage.py runserver` in the terminal and exposing port 8000.

 6. Stop the server by typing ‘Control + C’ in the terminal.

-7. Run the initial migrations by entering ‘python3 manage.py migrate’ in the terminal
+7. Run the initial migrations by running ‘python3 manage.py migrate’ in the terminal

-8. Create a superuser to log in as admin by entering ‘python3 manage.py createsuperuser’ in the terminal.
+8. Create a superuser to log in as admin by running ‘python3 manage.py createsuperuser’ in the terminal.

 9. Enter username, email address and password when prompted in the terminal.

-10. To push changes to GitHub, enter ‘git add -A’ in the terminal to add all the files.
+10. To push changes to GitHub, run ‘git add -A’ in the terminal to add all the files.

-11. Enter ‘git commit -m ‘Initial commit’ to provide a commit message.
+11. Run ‘git commit -m ‘Initial commit’ to provide a commit message.

-12. Enter ‘git push’ to push commit to the repo.
+12. Run ‘git push’ to push commit to the repo.

 ### [Django-Allauth](https://django-allauth.readthedocs.io/en/latest/installation.html)

-To use the Django Allauth templates, enter ‘pip3 install django-allauth==0.41.0’ in the terminal.
+To use the Django Allauth templates, run ‘pip3 install django-allauth==0.41.0’ in the terminal.

 The request context processor here allows allauth and django to access the HTTP request object in our templates.
 The authentication backends we added give us a really nice feature, allowing users to sign into our store simply using their email address.